 Years ago, a consultant received an assignment from the New York City tax authority.
 Its tax collectors were having difficulty with an obscure charge called a sidewalk grate tax.
-It turns out that if you own a small store in New York City, you typically have a metal door on the sidewalk leading to the basement where you store supplies.
+It turns out that if you own a small store in New York City, typically you have a metal door on the sidewalk leading to the basement where you store supplies.

 Incredibly, the city charged an annual $10,000 tax on each owner’s sidewalk grate.
-Who knew?
 Every three years, the tax authority would send delinquent store owners a collection letter informing them they owed the city $30,000 for the grate tax.

 This is a transcript from the video series The Art of Negotiating the Best Deal.
 Watch it now, on The Great Courses Plus.

 At the bottom of the letter was a note: “If you wish to discuss the matter, please contact this agent at this number.”

 Not surprisingly, many store owners called and demanded a meeting.
 They were outraged and embarrassed by this tax that they hadn’t budgeted for.
 The tax had the potential to drive them out of business.

 Listening to NYC store owners’ reaction to a tax perceived to be unfair proved to be a useful negotiation tactic.

 The open secret among the tax collectors was they knew this was a bogus and unfair tax, and it wasn’t worth suing over.
 So when a store owner came to meet with a tax collector, before the owner said anything, the tax collector would routinely say, “While you do owe us the full $30,000, I’d be willing to settle today for $15,000.”

 To the collectors’ dismay, the store owners would routinely refuse.
 The tax collectors reported the store owners often seemed stubborn, obtuse, and pugnacious.